Government warned investors could desert UK as pounds hits 37-year low

-Government warned foreign investors could desert Brexit Britain as pounds hits 37-year low
+Government warned foreign investors could desert Brexit Britain as pound hits 37-year low

 City expert says ‘very bad’ figures suggest UK already in recession